Smithsonian/TEMPO-Observations-log/daily_log.md

 |07/17/2025| **Solar Cal WD**
 |07/22/2025| **Unplanned S/C maintenance** No radiance measurements taken for most of the day.
 Only S001 (granules G01-G04) and S013,S014 scans exist.
 The missing data from S001 prevented the completion of INR processing for that scan so no corresponding RAD_L1 products were generated for S001.
 |07/24/2025| **Solar Cal WD**
-|07/25 - 07/28| Special obs. scans: alternating hourly with FoR scans (10 min. scans over Colorado/Salt Lake City)
+|07/25 - 07/28/2025| Special obs. scans: alternating hourly with FoR scans (10 min. scans over Colorado/Salt Lake City)
 |07/31/2025| **Solar cal WD** <br> **Unplanned S/C maintenance.**  No radiance observations taken after Scan 1 (S001).
-|08/01/2025| **Unplanned S/C maintenance.**  No radiance observations taken for the day.
+|08/01-08/05/2025| **Unplanned S/C maintenance.**  No radiance observations taken for this period.